Houston Baptist Women's Basketball Camps

 Hanna Stelzer | Assistant Athletic Trainer (WBB)

-Hanna Stelzer enters her third year as an assistant athletic trainer and will work primarily with the volleyball and softball programs.
+Hanna Stelzer enters her fifth year as an assistant athletic trainer and works primarily with the women's basketball programs.

 Stelzer came to Houston from Lubbock, where she was a student athletic trainer for the Texas Tech women’s basketball team.
 Prior to that, she was a student athletic trainer at Shallowater High School, in Shallowater, Texas, where she assisted with the men’s and women’s basketball, softball, and baseball programs.
 She was also a student athletic trainer for Lubbock Sports Medicine, where she evaluated orthopedic injuries and fitted orthopedic devices and casts.